Data Model

 FROM nested_data;

-2. Data Retrieval Based on Existence/Non-Existence in Another Table
+Retrieving Data Based on Existence or Non-Existence in Another Table

-2.1.
-Use EXISTS to Retrieve Data Based on the Existence of Data in Another Table
+1. Use EXISTS to Retrieve Rows Based on Matching Data in Another Table

 SELECT